Programs

 Sacred Visits

-The Sacred Visits Project began in 2009 by Rev. Andrea Goodman, President of the Board.
+The Sacred Visits Project began in 2009 by Rev. Andrea Goodman, President of the Board of Directors of the Interfaith Peace Project.

-Sacred Visits are guided experieces to locally diverse places of worship reflecting the beauty and sacredness of the world faith traditions.
-These visits are designed to promote peace and unity through better understanding of other faith traditions.
+Sacred Visits are guided experiences to diverse places of worship reflecting the beauty and sacredness of the World’s faith traditions.
+Sacred Visits are designed to promote peace and unity through on-site experiences.
+We open our hearts to everyone as we meet and interact with people from different faith traditions.
+As we open our hearts to one another, we deepen our faith and act in service to all.

 The IntraFaith Project